-As a Scouter, you are well-aware of Duty to God and the important role it has played in your Scouting adventures.
-However, as The Church of Jesus Christ of Latter-day Saints ends its partnership with the BSA after 2019, will Duty to God also meet its end?
+As a Scouter, you are well-aware of the Scouting principle of Duty to God and the important role it has played in your adventures.
+However, as The Church of Jesus Christ of Latter-day Saints ends its partnership with the BSA after 2019, will Duty to God in Scouting also meet its end?

 This is an interesting question, and one that has come to many people’s minds.
-Because the majority of units in our Council are sponsored by the Church, it might seem like any faith or religion-based programs are a result of the partnership between the Church and the BSA.
+Because the majority of units in our Council are sponsored by the Church, it might seem like any faith or religion-based programs you have participated in while Scouting are a result of the partnership between the Church and the BSA.

 However, this is not the case!
-Duty to God has been one of the most important tenets of the BSA’s ideology since its very foundation.
+Duty to God, the Scouting principle, has been one of the most important tenets of the BSA’s ideology since its very foundation.
 Although partnerships with religious organizations are a great way to ensure Duty to God remains valued in the Scouting program, the Church is not the reason it exists.

 When a young person joins the Boy Scouts of America, one of the first things he or she learns is the Scout Oath.
 Every Scout recites the first line of the Oath: